It's Easy to Enrol

 The future period might be the first six months of a new company, five years in the life of an existing company or the entire duration of a project.
 Usually, there is a detailed focus on the next 12 months, which is set against a more general plan for the next three to five years.

-Because it provides specific and organized information about your company and how you will repay borrowed money, a good business plan is a crucial part of any loan application.
+Because it provides specific and organised information about your company and how you will repay borrowed money, a good business plan is a crucial part of any loan application.
 Additionally, it informs sales personnel, suppliers, and others about your operations and goals.

 It is simply a written document that describes the future path of a business.
-A good business plan explains the business concept, summarizes the objectives of the business, identifies the resources (both in terms of money and people) that will be needed by the business, describes how those resources will be obtained, and tells the reader why the business will succeed.
+A good business plan explains the business concept, summarises the objectives of the business, identifies the resources (both in terms of money and people) that will be needed by the business, describes how those resources will be obtained, and tells the reader why the business will succeed.

 Lesson Structure